SFMB-9/TC3002B/README.md

 ```cmd
 python lexer.py
 ```
-Upon execution, two additional files will be generated in the directory: parsetab.py and parser.out (explanation).
+Upon execution, two additional files will be generated in the directory: `parsetab.py` and `parser.out`, parsetab.py contains additional dependencies for executing the parser, whilst parser.out will show the infered rules from the lexer script.

+You can additionally run files through the lexer with the `.lex` file extension.
+Run the `lex_runner.py` script to select one of the example files.
+You can also run your own files by adding them to the `examples` directory.
 ## Folder Structure
 ```lua
 TC3002B/